 This safety tip for the rainy season goes without saying.
 Apart from making sure mosquitoes and other bugs don’t invade your space during the monsoon season, you also need to make sure your windows can be closed all the way to avoid water from entering your home during heavy rainfall.
 If the water is still coming through your windows, make sure to call over a carpenter and get the problem fixed as soon as possible, or the raindrop might ruin your wall paint and flooring.
 Not only that, but water can also enter your wiring, which can be disastrous.

 You must also protect your furniture that’s placed near windows or doors, this is yet another rainy season safety tip people often forget to follow.
 If you are concerned about your furniture getting wet, the easiest way is to cover it with big plastic sheets to minimize the damage.

 Moreover, don’t forget to check out our tips on how to prepare your home for monsoon.

 You can also consider getting your house insured since most insurance policies cover damages caused by natural disasters.

-Keep umbrella and raincoat handy
+Keep an umbrella and raincoat handy

 It’s imperative to keep an umbrella on hand during the monsoon season.
-Not only will this habit keep you from falling sick but also help you protect your valuable items such as mobile phone, wallet and cards from getting wet during the downpour.
+Not only will this habit keep you from falling sick but also help you protect your valuable items such as your mobile phone, wallet and cards from getting wet during the downpour.
 If carrying an umbrella appears to be a hassle, buy a raincoat.

 It’s also advisable to carry your belongings in small plastic pouches during the rainy season so that even if you are caught in a shower, you won’t have to worry about water getting into your handbag or backpack and ruining your things.